-Blessings from the heart of the western mysteries, a wonderful sacred portal of the Divine feminine here in Glastonbury.
-It was great to catch up with fellow travellers and members of our London community here yesterday.
+It was great to catch up with fellow travelers and members of our London community here yesterday.

 In Britain’s ancient spirituality, wells are places sacred to the Goddess.
 They have been venerated, prayed to, decorated, offerings made to them, and it has always been that way.
 One of the most famous wells is called Chalice Well, in Glastonbury.